azapi | October 2025 | |

 request payload includes an OPTIONAL options

-This provides a general-purpose mechanism for providing caller-supplied metadata on how the request is to be executed.¶
+This provides a general-purpose mechanism for providing PEP-supplied metadata on how the request is to be executed.¶

-One such option conrtols evaluation semantics, and is described in Section 7.1.2.1.¶
+One such option controls evaluation semantics, and is described in Section 7.1.2.1.¶

 A non-normative example of the options